RMeli/code-snippets/README.md

-# Simple Tests
+# Code Snippets

-Collection of simple and standalone tests related to different projects.
+Code snippets for different tasks and projects.